 Our goal is to develop next-generation human-machine interfaces that offer human-like interactive capabilities.
-To this end, we research fundamental computational methods as well as ambient and on-body systems to sense, model, and analyse everyday social and interactive non-verbal human behaviour.
+To this end, we research fundamental computational methods as well as ambient and on-body systems to sense, model, and analyse everyday non-verbal human behavior and cognition.

-Positions are fully funded (100%) in part by an ERC Starting Grant and grants from the German Research Foundation (DFG), and are available to applicants of any nationality.
+The position is fully funded (100%) and is available to applicants of any nationality.
 You will contribute to the leadership of ongoing projects, will have the opportunity to advise undergraduate and graduate students, and contribute to the teaching activities of the group.

 You can find more information about this position here.